Select therapeutic use:

 Use lowest effective dose for shortest duration.
 Individualize.
 Take with food or a full glass of water.
 Initially 2 caps every 4hrs as needed.
 Conversion from other opioids: see full labeling.
 Concomitant use or discontinuation of CYP2D6 inhibitors, CYP3A4 inhibitors or inducers: monitor closely and consider dose adjustments (see full labeling).
 Withdraw gradually by 25–50% every 2–4 days.

+Children <12yrs.
+Post-op management in children <18yrs following tonsillectomy and/or adenoidectomy.
 Significant respiratory depression.
 Acute or severe bronchial asthma in an unmonitored setting or in the absence of resuscitative equipment.
 Known or suspected GI obstruction, including paralytic ileus.
 During or within 14 days of MAOIs.
-Post-op pain management in children who have undergone tonsillectomy and/or adenoidectomy.
 Hemophilia.
 Reye's Syndrome.
 NSAID allergy.
 Syndrome of asthma, rhinitis, and nasal polyps.

 Increased risk of hypotension, respiratory depression, sedation with benzodiazepines or other CNS depressants (eg, non-benzodiazepine sedatives/hypnotics, anxiolytics, general anesthetics, phenothiazines, tranquilizers, muscle relaxants, antipsychotics, alcohol, other opioids); reserve concomitant use in those for whom alternative options are inadequate; limit dosages/durations to minimum required; monitor.
 Risk of serotonin syndrome with serotonergic drugs (eg, SSRIs, SNRIs, TCAs, triptans, 5-HT3 antagonists, mirtazapine, trazodone, tramadol, MAOIs, linezolid, IV methylene blue); monitor and discontinue if suspected.
 Avoid concomitant mixed agonist/antagonist opioids (eg, butorphanol, nalbuphine, pentazocine) or partial agonist (eg, buprenorphine); may reduce effects and precipitate withdrawal symptoms.
 May be affected by CYP2D6 inhibitors (eg, amiodarone, quinidine, fluoxetine, paroxetine, bupropion).
 Potentiated by CYP3A4 inhibitors (eg, macrolides, azole antifungals, protease inhibitors).
 Antagonized by CYP3A4 inducers (eg, rifampin, carbamazepine, phenytoin).
 Paralytic ileus may occur with anticholinergics.
 Avoid concomitant NSAIDs, corticosteroids.
 Increased risk of GI bleed with anticoagulants, antiplatelets, oral corticosteroids, SSRIs, smoking, alcohol, or prolonged NSAID therapy; monitor.
 Antagonizes uricosurics (eg, probenecid); avoid.
 Potentiates carbonic anhydrase inhibitors (eg, acetazolamide, methazolamide); consider reducing dose of these and monitor.
 Caution with methotrexate, phenytoin, valproic acid; monitor.
 Caution with nephrotoxic agents (eg, aminoglycosides, amphotericin B, systemic bacitracin, cisplatin, cyclosporine, foscarnet, IV vancomycin); monitor renal function closely.
 May antagonize diuretics, ACEIs, β-blockers; monitor.
 Hypoglycemia with concomitant insulin, sulfonylureas.